 Wageningen Bioveterinary Research offers the possibility to isolate single-domain antibody fragments (VHHs) against antigens supplied by customers.
 VHHs offer certain advantages compared to conventional antibodies for therapeutic, diagnostic and research applications.

-Typical deliverables from customized projects are llama sera, phage display libraries, sequences of VHH clones, 0.5-10 mg amounts of purified VHHs.
+Typical deliverables from customized projects are llama sera, phage display libraries, sequences of VHH clones and 0.5-10 mg amounts of purified VHHs.

-Please contact our expert for more infomation about our services:
+Please contact our expert for more information about our services:

 Wageningen Bioveterinary Research is well-equipped for customized projects that are defined in close collaboration with the client.
-The process starts by the signing of a Confidentiality Agreement (CDA) to protect the client information.
-A work plan, to be included in a Research Service Agreement (RSA), is defined in close collaboration between the client and an experienced Wageningen Bioveterinary Research scientist.
-The work plan contains information required for project performance such as selection of immunogen, screening strategy, tasks/responsibilities, milestones, timelines, go-nogo moments, reporting, deliverables.
-The time involved for the whole process is about 6 months.
+The process starts with the signing of a confidentiality agreement (CDA) to protect the client information.
+A work plan, to be included in a research service agreement (RSA), is defined in close collaboration between the client and an experienced Wageningen Bioveterinary Research scientist.
+The work plan contains information required for project performance such as selection of the immunogen, screening strategy, tasks/responsibilities, milestones, timelines, go/no-go moments, reporting and deliverables.
+The entire process takes about six months.